flaviostutz/monotag/README.md

    /my-lib2
 ```

-The team will commit and merge things to "main" branch changing files in all those modules, so your commit log might be:
+The team will commit and merge things to the "main" branch changing files in all those modules, so your commit log might be:

 ```
 2023-01-01: feat: adding new API call to google <-- this touched service1 and lib2